IvanCampos/financial-dashboard/README.md

 * @GitHub Pages

 ## YAHOO FINANCE API CALL MUST ORIGINATE FROM A SERVER

+### THIS IS TO BE CALLED WITHIN /exports/stock.js : getStocks()
-Create your own Lambda function to avoid CORS for Yahoo Finance Calls
+How to create your own AWS Lambda function to avoid CORS for Yahoo Finance Calls
 ```
 export const handler = async(event) => {